3 Days in Tokyo:

 Ryan

 The beautiful hardwood counter surrounding the kitchen is the place to sit at Ryan to watch the experienced chefs slice sashimi and prepare their famous Soba noodles (tysons.jp).
-Try the sashimi as an appetizer, so soft you can barely pick it up with your chopsticks, before ordering from the extensive list of Soba dishes on the a la carte menu – or go all out with the tasting menu of eight or nine small courses.
+Start with the sashimi, so delicate it can barely be picked up with chopsticks, before exploring the extensive list of soba dishes and a la carte menu—or go all out with the tasting menu of eight or nine small courses.

 Nezu Museum

-A bamboo-lined pathway brings you to architect Kengo Kuma’s striking building with double-height interiors that show off Japanese and East Asian art.
+A bamboo-lined pathway leads to architect Kengo Kuma’s striking building, with double-height interiors showcasing Japanese and East Asian art.
 The collection spans thousands of years, including ceramics, lacquer, calligraphy, textiles, sculpture, and armor.
-Save time to wander the Japanese landscape gardens, with ponds and statues, a masterpiece in their own right.
+Save time to wander through the Japanese landscape gardens, with ponds and statues, a masterpiece in their own right.

 Buy your tickets at nezu-muse.or.jp.